lkwq007/CogVideo-low-vram/README.md

 Tweak for GPUs with 24G vRAM.

+Tested with RTX3090.

-A cat is drinking coffee   |  A cat is playing chess :-------------------------:|:-------------------------:
+A cat drinking coffee   |  A cat playing chess :-------------------------:|:-------------------------:
 ![](./assets/output_0.gif)  |  ![](./assets/output_1.gif)